I’m Scared of Losing My Parents. What Should I Do?

-How do you overcome fear of losing your parents, or even your loved ones for that matter?
+How do you overcome the fear of losing your parents or your loved ones?
 Beyond burying our heads in work and miscellaneous distractions, and ignoring this sinking feeling of something that we don’t wish to face, what can we do to tackle this fear?

-In this personal episode of The PE Podcast I share
+In this episode of The Personal Excellence Podcast, I share

-- 2 question to ask yourself to start loving and appreciating your parents (or loved ones) — starting today
+- Create a list of things start loving and appreciating your parents (or loved ones) — starting today [16:21]

 If you've found The Personal Excellence Podcast useful, I'd really appreciate it if you can leave a good rating and review on iTunes.
 Your review does make a difference and it will help the podcast to grow and spread the message of conscious living to the world.
 Thank you!